jozan/NoLe-Tool-for-Mac/README.md

 This is our free time project to learn Cocoa/Objective-C programming and on the side of that produce a working Mac application for our relatively small DotA league (http://www.nordicleague.eu).

-Copyright © 2010-2011 Johan and Fredrik
+Copyright Â© 2010-2011 Johan and Fredrik